Mister-Zeng/iFitness/README.md

     - Adding a list of exercise that contains name, sets, reps, weight
     - Add macros for the day
     - Add body weight for the day
+- Display a chart showing the progress of their body weight
-- Display a chart showing the progress of weight in their exercises
+- Display a chart showing monthly progress of weight in their exercises

 ### Screenshot